schlosrat/token-health/README.md

 The Primary Damage Subtype is an optional field when configuring Token Health, however the Primary Health Pool and corresponding Max are required.
 The Secondary Health Pool and its corresponding Max are only required if a Secondary Damage Type is defined.
 In some cases you may need more than one damage subtype when both types affect the same health pool.
 For example in the AGE System the two damage subtypes are Wound and Stun, where Stun damage can at most incapacitate an actor while Wound damage is able to kill.

-**Example Single Rresouce System with Two Damage Subtypes**: AGE System.
+**Example Single Resource System with Two Damage Subtypes**: AGE System.
 The configuration settings and damage dialog for AGE games are shown below.
 Note that as the AGE system also employed Damage Types and Mitigation Sources there is also a Damage Type pulldown menu in the Token Health dialog.

 ![screenshot](screenshot_7.png)